chef-boneyard/chef-web-docs-2016/step_dsl_recipe/step_dsl_recipe_control_matcher_package_installed.rst

 .. code-block:: ruby

-   control_group "audit name" do
+   control_group 'audit name' do
-     control "mysql package" do
+     control 'mysql package' do
-       it "should be installed" do
+       it 'should be installed' do
-         expect(package("mysql")).to be_installed
+         expect(package('mysql')).to be_installed
        end
      end
    end